-In 1999, she returned to FRONTLINE to work on the four part series, Drug Wars.
-That began a 15-year collaboration with veteran FRONTLINE producer/correspondent, Martin Smith.
+Gaviria first worked for FRONTLINE in 1994 on the production of Godfather of Cocaine, a film about the drug baron Pablo Escobar.
+After five years of freelancing from her native Colombia, she returned to FRONTLINE to work on the four-part series, Drug Wars.
+That began a nearly 20-year collaboration with veteran FRONTLINE producer/correspondent, Martin Smith.
 Together, this now-husband-and-wife team, have produced scores of documentaries including Egypt in Crisis (2013); Money Power and Wall Street (2012); WikiSecrets (2011); The Spill (2010); The Quake (2010); Obama's War (2009); The Madoff Affair (2009); Gangs of Iraq (2007); The Storm (2005); Private Warriors (2005); The Choice (2004); Beyond Baghdad (2004); Truth, War and Consequences (2003); Kim's Nuclear Gamble (2002); In Search of Al Qaeda (2002); Looking for Answers (2001); Saudi Time Bomb?
 (2001); and Medicating Kids (2000).

-Independently, Gaviria has also produced several documentaries for FRONTLINE, including most recently the 90-minute blockbuster film Firestone and the Warlord (2014); The Retirement Gamble (2013); The War Briefing (2008); The Medicated Child (2008) and two FRONTLINE/Worlds, Inside Hamas (2006) and Iraq: Reporting the War (2005).
+Independently, Gaviria has produced some of FRONTLINE’s most hard hitting films, including A Subprime Education (2016); Chasing Heroin (2016); Firestone and the Warlord (2014); The Retirement Gamble (2013); The War Briefing (2008); and The Medicated Child (2008).